bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2023/CloudDeploy.md

 ENTRYPOINT .kobweb/server/start.sh
 ```

-***NOTE #1:** At the time of writing this post, Kobweb CLI v0.9.12 is the latest version, but newer versions may be
+***NOTE #1:** At the time of writing this post, Kobweb CLI v0.9.13 is the latest version, but newer versions may be
 available when you read this (although older versions should still work).
 See the "kobweb cli" badge at the top of the
 [Kobweb README](https://github.com/varabyte/kobweb) if you want to know the latest version.*

 ***NOTE #2:** Kobweb examples like the TODO project, for simplicity, contain a single root module, which is why the
 `KOBWEB_APP_ROOT` above is just `""`.
 However, most actual projects in practice are designed around a
 [multimodule layout](https://github.com/varabyte/kobweb#multimodule), with the Kobweb application code in a `site`
-subdirectory.
-In that case, you would use `/project/site` as your `WORKDIR` and update the `COPY --from` line
-accordingly.*

-***NOTE #3:** We use Java 11 throughout our script, as it's the minimum version required by Kobweb.
-You can change the
-version to a newer one if desired.*
+subdirectory.*

+***NOTE #3:** Kobweb works with Java 11, but general recommendation is to use newer releases as your runtime if you can,
+as they might contain security fixes and performance improvements.
+We went with JDK 17 here, as that is a common choice
+at the time of writing this post, but you can use 11 or even something newer if you prefer.
+The `eclipse-temurin` image,
+according to its docs, was designed to be both used for running apps and also generally useful as a base foundation,
+which is perfect for our needs.*

 This Dockerfile instructs Render to: